 - 1. Apply the definition of limit to evaluate limits by multiple methods and use it to derive the definition and rules for differentiation and integration. - 2.
 Use derivatives to analyze and graph algebraic and transcendental functions. - 3.
-Select and apply appropriate models and differentiation techniques to solve problems involving algebraic and transcendental functions; these problems will include but are not limited to applications
+Select and apply appropriate models and differentiation techniques to solve problems involving algebraic and transcendental functions; these problems will include but are not limited to applications involving optimization and related rates. - 4.
+Apply the definition of indefinite integral to solve basic differential equations. - 5.
+Apply the definition of definite integral to evaluate basic integrals. - 6.
+Use the fundamental theorem of calculus to evaluate integrals involving algebraic and transcendental functions.

-(Course I Descriptions Hours/Weel Semester Hours Class Lab Wk.
-Exp.
-Credit involving optimization and related rates.
-4. Apply the definition of indefinite integral to solve basic difference ferential eq uations.
-5. Apply the definition of definite integral to evaluate basic in ntegrals.
-6. Use the fundamental theorem of calculus to evaluate integr als involvin ng algebraid and transce ndental functions. · · · · · · · · · · · · · · · · · · · 0 0 MAT-272 Calculus II 3 2 0 4 This course is designed to develop advanced topics of differe ntial and int tegral calcu lus.
-Emphas is is placed on the applications of definite integrals, techniques of integrals, infinite series, conic sections, parametric equations, equations.
-Upon completion, students should be able to select techniques for finding solutions to integral-related problems been approved for transfer under the CAA as a general educa approved for transfer under the ICAA as a general education MAT-271.
+MAT-272 Calculus II

+This course is designed to develop advanced topics of differential and integral calculus.
+Emphasis is placed on the applications of definite integrals, techniques of integration, indeterminate forms, improper integrals, infinite series, conic sections, parametric equations, polar coordinates, and differential equations.
+Upon completion, students should be able to select and use appropriate models and techniques for finding solutions to integral-related problems with and without technology.
+This course has been approved for transfer under the CAA as a general education course in Mathematics.
+This course has been approved for transfer under the ICAA as a general education course in Mathematics.
+State Prerequisite: Take MAT-271.
 (SP).
-National ID (CIP) 27.0101 Mathematics, Go the status of this course from General Education: Math/AS to (UGETC): Math/AS on December 2, 2015.
-Universal Jeneral Ed ucation fran ster Component (OOLTC).
-Math/AS on December 2, 2015.
-Competencies Student Learning Outcomes: 1.
-Select and apply appropriate models and integration techni ques to solv ve problems s involving a lgebraic and transcendental functions; these problems will include b out are not l imited to ap oplications in nvolving volume, arc length, surface area, centroids, force and work • 2.
-Evaluate proper and improper integrals using various integrals ration techn iques

-- 2. Evaluate proper and improper integrals using various integration techniques. - 3.
+National ID (CIP) 27.0101 Mathematics, General.
+The Transfer Advisory Committee changed the status of this course from General Education: Math/AS to Universal General Education Transfer Component (UGETC): Math/AS on December 2, 2015.

+Student Learning Outcomes:

+- 1. Select and apply appropriate models and integration techniques to solve problems involving algebraic and transcendental functions; these problems will include but are not limited to applications involving volume, arc length, surface area, centroids, force and work. - 2.
+Evaluate proper and improper integrals using various integration techniques. - 3.
 Analyze the convergence and divergence of infinite sequences and series and find the Taylor and McLaurin representations for transcendental functions. - 4.
 Use differentiation and integration to analyze the graphs of polar form equations and parametric form equations. - 5.
 Solve separable and first-order linear differential equations. - 6.
 Analyze and graph conic sections using calculus techniques.